For years, collaborations have been part and parcel of today’s music scene, but supergroups are different.

 Million Dollar Quartet

 Comprising Elvis Presley, Jerry Lee Lewis, Carl Perkins and Johnny Cash, the Million Dollar Quartet was initially just an impromptu jam session.
 The four musicians descended on Sun Record Studios in Memphis at the same time in 1956 and, naturally, gathered around the piano, belting out gospel songs they knew.
 The name, Million Dollar Quartet, was coined by local newspaper, the Memphis Press-Scimitar, who reported on and photographed the session.

-Someone had the foresight to record this monumental musical meeting, although it was nearly thirty years before they saw the light of day.
+Someone had the foresight to record this monumental musical meeting, although it was nearly thirty years before it saw the light of day.
 The recordings were released in Europe first in 1981.The sessions were re-released in 1990 with new material, followed by a 50th anniversary edition, The Complete Million Dollar Quartet, released in 2006.

 Unfortunately, the group never performed in their original set up.
 However, as the video above shows, in 1985, Roy Orbison would pick up where Elvis left off.

 Widely considered the world’s first proper supergroup, Cream — drummer Ginger Baker, Eric Clapton and Jack Bruce — made a big impact during their original run between 1966 and 1968.
 You get that many superstars in a room, egos are bound to get in the way: building tensions and rivalry between Ginger Baker and Jack Bruce drove the group to split.
 Still, they reformed in 2005 for a string of live dates, their last shows together.

-The Traveling Wilburys is the true definition of a supergroup, made up of some musical big guns: Bob Dylan, Beatles' George Harrison, ELO's Jeff Lynne, Roy Orbison and Tom Petty.
+The Traveling Wilburys are the true definition of a supergroup, made up of some musical big guns: Bob Dylan, Beatles' George Harrison, ELO's Jeff Lynne, Roy Orbison and Tom Petty.

 Active between 1988 and 1991, the group released two albums, Traveling Wilburys Vol. 1 and the intentionally mis-numbered Traveling Wilburys Vol. 3, both of which landed at Number 16 and 14 respectfully on the Official Albums Chart.
 Vol. 3 had been recorded without the talents of Roy Orbison, who’d sadly died, and after its release, the group disbanded.